Levi Bellfield

-Levi Bellfield (born Levi Rabbetts; 17 May 1968) is an English serial killer, sex offender, rapist, kidnapper, and burglar.
-He was found guilty on 25 February 2008 of the murders of Marsha McDonnell and Amélie Delagrange and the attempted murder of Kate Sheedy, and sentenced to life imprisonment.
-On 23 June 2011, Bellfield was further found guilty of the murder of Milly Dowler.
+Levi Bellfield (born Levi Rabbetts; 17 May 1968) is an English serial killer and sex offender.
+He was found guilty on 25 February 2008 of the murders of Marsha McDonnell in 2003 and Amélie Delagrange in 2004, and the attempted murder of Kate Sheedy in 2004, and sentenced to life imprisonment.
+On 23 June 2011, Bellfield was further found guilty of the murder of Milly Dowler in 2002.

-On both occasions, the judge imposed a whole life order, meaning that Bellfield will serve the sentence without the possibility of parole.
-Bellfield is the only prisoner in history to have received two whole life orders.
+In both cases, the judges imposed a whole life order, meaning that Bellfield will serve the sentence without the possibility of parole.
+He is the first prisoner to receive two whole life orders.

-Early life
+Biography

-Levi Bellfield was born at the West Middlesex Hospital, Isleworth, London, to Jean (née Bellfield) and Joseph Rabbetts; he is of Romani descent.
-When Bellfield was 10-years-old, his father died from leukaemia.

-Bellfield and his siblings, Joelion, Harry, Josephine, and Maxine (two brothers and two sisters) were brought up on a southwest London council estate.
-He attended Forge Lane Junior School then Rectory Secondary School, Hampton, later moving to Feltham Community College.
+Bellfield was born Levi Rabbetts on 17 May 1968 at the West Middlesex Hospital, Isleworth, Greater London, to Jean Rabbetts and Joseph Bellfield; he is of Romani descent.
+When Bellfield was 10 years old, his father died from leukaemia.
+Bellfield and his siblings, two brothers and two sisters, were brought up on a Southwest London council estate.
+He attended Forge Lane Junior School, Rectory Secondary School then Feltham Comprehensive.

-Crimes
+Bellfield fathered eleven children with five different women, the three youngest with his most recent girlfriend, Emma Mills.
+In May 2022, the Ministry of Justice confirmed that Bellfield was engaged and had applied to marry while in prison.
+He proposed to a woman who had started writing to him two years previously, before becoming a visitor on a regular basis.
+Bellfield would need the permission of the governor at HM Prison Frankland.
+In June 2023, it was announced that Bellfield had converted to Islam and taken the name Yusuf Rahim.

+Criminal history

-Bellfield's first conviction was for burglary in 1981.
+Bellfield's first conviction was as a child for burglary in 1981.
 He was convicted of assaulting a police officer in 1990.
 He also has convictions for theft and driving offences.
-By 2002, Bellfield had nine convictions and had spent almost one year in prison for them.
+By 2002, Bellfield had nine convictions and had spent almost a year in prison for them.
 In an interview with the media, Detective Chief Inspector Colin Sutton of the Metropolitan Police, who led the murder investigation, said of Bellfield: "When we started dealing with him he came across as very jokey, like he's your best mate.
 But he's a cunning individual, violent.
 He can switch from being nice to being nasty, instantly."

-Bellfield searched for victims on streets he knew intimately.
-Detectives tracked down a number of ex-girlfriends, who all described a similar pattern of behaviour when they got involved with him.
+Bellfield searched for victims on streets he knew well.
+Detectives tracked down some of his ex-girlfriends, who all described a similar pattern of behaviour when they got involved with him.
 "He was lovely at first, charming, then completely controlling and evil.
 They all said the same," said Detective Sergeant Jo Brunt.